mariusuncrop/bugboard-e2e/README.md

 - the UI suite sharded across four runners, in parallel across the browser projects
 - the visual suite, when Linux baselines are present

-Shards report as blob reports and are merged into one HTML report, published to GitHub Pages so a failed run can be inspected without downloading artefacts.
+Shards report as blob reports and are merged into one HTML report, uploaded as a build artefact.
+To host that report instead, enable GitHub Pages for the repository with GitHub Actions as the source and set the repository variable `PUBLISH_REPORT` to `true`.
 Traces, screenshots and video are retained on failure.

 ## What it found